Behavior Wave

 When Structure Becomes Stress: Distinguishing Supportive and Controlling Environmental Arrangements

 Structure is commonly recommended for autistic individuals, but excessive rigidity can increase stress, anxiety, avoidance, and behavioral escalation.
-This article examines the difference between supportive structure and controlling structure, illustrating how environmental design can provide predictability without restricting autonomy.
-Practical guidance highlights how clinicians, educators, and caregivers can create environments that reduce stress while fostering self-regulation.
+Research examines the difference between supportive structure and controlling structure, illustrating how environmental design can provide predictability without restricting autonomy.
+Practical implications highlight how clinicians, educators, and caregivers can create environments that reduce stress while fostering self-regulation.

 Behavior as Communication and Protest: Ethical Considerations for Environmental Modification